RobinLinus/treecoin/docs/state-tree.md

 This is neither the most optimal representation nor query.
 Though this inefficiency is practical and it even has some advantages:
 - Enhanced privacy
-  - Queries can be split among different peers such that it becomes harder for an attacker to unveil a nano node's addresses.
+  - Users can split queries among different peers such that it becomes harder for an attacker to unveil a nano node's addresses.
 - Enhanced load balancing
   - The Nano network inherently needs nano nodes to download more than what's relevant only to themselves.
 Therefore _not_ optimizing the state perfectly enforces nano clients to help scale the redundancy of state storage.

 Possible Optimizations
 - Addresses are uniformly distributed and therefore it is easy to calculate an educated guess for the range in which an address lies most likely.
 That reduces the query's overhead to `O( log(K) * log(M) )` whereas `K` is the length of the range and `K = O(log(N))`.
-- The dominant factor is `M`.
-By not merkling every UTXO, but only transactions, we reduce the query overhead to `M=3*10^8` which is a gain of about 30%.
+This is not a significant optimization though, because the dominant factor `M` remains.

 ## Delayed Commitments
 We do not want to introduce new consensus critical computation into the design of bitcoin.
-Therefore all indices are committed delayed: A block does not contain a commitment to the most recent state, but to the state of a predetermined predecessor such that all heavy computation can be precomputed before a new block is mined.
-This way we do not increase the other miners' time to verify a new block.
+Therefore all indices are committed delayed: A block does not contain a commitment to the most recent state, but to the state of a predetermined predecessor (i.e. from 6 blocks ago) such that all heavy computation can be precomputed before a new block is mined.
+This way we do not increase the other miners' time to verify or mine a new block.